Best Bone Marrow Transplant Treatment in India

 What can a bone marrow transplant do?

-The primary goal of bone marrow transplant is to cure different types of cancer.
+The primary goal of stem cell transplant in India is to cure different types of cancer.
 There are times when a person requires high doses of chemotherapy and radiation therapy.
 These doses are so high that the bone marrow stem cells get destroyed.
 You will need a bone marrow transplant in the following cases:

-• Replaced diseased and non-functioning bone marrow with a healthy one
+• Replace diseased and non-functioning bone marrow with healthy one

 • Regenerate a new immune system that will fight the cancer cells; chemotherapy can’t kill